Updated July 13, 2023

 Product Cost holds relevance in business as it is the basis behind the pricing of products and the consequent profitability of the business.
 The following article provides an outline for Product Cost Examples.

 The business manufactures Products and incurs a lot of costs to make them ready for use by customers.
 These costs are broadly bifurcated into three types, namely:

-- Direct Material Cost involves the cost of all raw materials required for manufacturing the goods.
+- Direct Material Cost involves all raw materials required for manufacturing the goods.
 For example, all milk, sugar, and color additives form part of the direct material product cost to produce ice cream.

 - Direct Labor Cost involves the cost of labor directly involved in manufacturing the product.
-Like in the example stated above, the cost of labor involved in placing the ice cream cubes.
+Like in the example above, the cost of labor involved placing the ice cream cubes.

-- Overhead Cost involves manufacturing expenses, selling, and distribution expenses not directly attributable but forming part of the Product cost.
+- Overhead Cost involves manufacturing, selling, and distribution expenses not directly attributable but forming part of the Product cost.
 For example, the packing cost of Ice cream, the cost of setting up Ice cream stores, etc.

 A simple example to illustrate the same is shown below: